matteoferla/MichelaNGLo-app/git_docs/deploy.md

     python3 setup.py install #or pip install -e .

 ## Protein module
-It also uses a protein module to allow gene name querying. see [https://github.com/matteoferla/MichelaNGLo-protein-module](https://github.com/matteoferla/MichelaNGLo-protein-module)
+It also uses a protein module to allow gene name querying.
+This module has lots of cool stuff.
+I might be worth your while checking it out.

+see [https://github.com/matteoferla/MichelaNGLo-protein-module](https://github.com/matteoferla/MichelaNGLo-protein-module)

     git clone https://github.com/matteoferla/MichelaNGLo-protein-module.git